psth2876/student_analysis/README.md

 ![Chart, bar chart Description automatically generated](media/image17.jpg)

-*Figure 50: Number of students and their father occupation according to Result.*
+*Figure: Number of students and their father occupation according to Result.*

 The above graph represents the total number of students and their